 Serums are essential for your skin (no matter the season), but they become slightly more important as the season changes.
 According to Harvard Health, “serums are designed to sink into the skin quickly, delivering an intensive dose of ingredients that can address common skin complaints” - and this is true with dry/irritated skin as well.

 The autumn/winter season makes your skin more prone to redness, dryness, and irritation.
 A serum that uses potent ingredients like Argan Oil, Carrot, and Rosehip will protect your skin from seasonal skin changes.
 For optimal use, apply a few drops of serum after moisturizing your skin.

 To protect your skin this season change: Daily Repair Serum

 5. Bring A Lip Balm With You Everywhere

 Your lips are one of the most delicate areas of your skin.
-So, when you’re commuting to work or chilling at home, you can notice your lips getting chapped, flaky and dry.
-This happens, as your lips don’t have oil glands (meaning they can’t produce their own moisture).
+So, when you’re commuting to work or chilling at home, you can notice your lips getting chapped, flaky, and dry.
+This happens because your lips don’t have oil glands (meaning they can’t produce their own moisture).
 Your role as the skincare enthusiast?
 Ensure that you’re bringing a lip balm with you everywhere.